 - To make this a Vegetarian chowder, remove the bacon and butter, use avocado oil.

-Save this tasty recipe on your favorite Pinterest board here !
+Save this tasty recipe to your favorite Pinterest board here!

 Here are a few recipes I hope you try along with this Dairy-Free Corn Potato Chowder:

 Save this recipe to your FAVORITE PINTEREST BOARDS!
 Follow along on PINTEREST!
-I’m always pinning from talented and amazing bloggers with creative recipe and DIY ideas!
+I’m always pinning from talented and amazing bloggers with creative recipes and DIY ideas!